martineausimon/nvim-lilypond-suite/README.md

 # nvim-lilypond-suite

-This is a plugin (Neovim only) for **LilyPond** with fast syntax highlighting and dictionary for auto-completion.
+This is a plugin ([Neovim](https://github.com/neovim/neovim) only) for writing [LilyPond](https://lilypond.org/index.html) scores, with asynchronous make, midi/MP3 player, "hyphenation" function for lyrics, fast syntax highlighting...
 This repository also contains an ftplugin for **LaTeX** files which allows embedded LilyPond syntax highlighting, and makeprg which support `lilypond-book` or `lyluatex` package out of the box.

 ## FEATURES